Upper Critical Field of Sr$_2$RuO$_4$ under In-Plane Uniaxial Pressure: Appendix

 \textit{Additional data.} Finally, we present in Figure~\ref{fig:NMR}(a) the magnetic susceptibility against field applied along the in-plane $b$ axis at 20~mK.
 For better visibility, the curves were individual normalized.
 The data was already presented in the Extended Data of Ref.~\cite{Pustogow19_Nature}.
 Figure~\ref{fig:NMR}(b) shows $H_\mathrm{c2||b}$ against $T_\text{c}$ for different criteria for the upper critical field.
 The in-plane upper critical field is determined by the maximum slope in the transition (purple) and by a low-end (yellow) and onset (red) criteria of the transition, as defined in the Extended Data in Ref.~\cite{Pustogow19_Nature}, and additionally by a 70~\% threshold criterion, defined by the dashed line in Panel~(\textbf{b}).
 All criteria find a linear dependence of $H_\mathrm{c2||b}$ in $T_\text{c}$ for a large range of strains, as expected for a Pauli limited field.
 Close to the Lifshitz transition, $H_\mathrm{c2||b}$ exhibits a non-linear behavior in $T_\text{c}$ for all criteria, but the precise form of this non-linearity is criterion-dependent, and so has not been firmly established.
 At the Van Hove singularity, the onset, the threshold and the $dM/dB|_\text{max}$ criteria approach the same value with $H_\mathrm{c2||b}/T_\text{c} > 1$, as found in a numerical study for even-parity order parameters \cite{Yu20_PRB} and in agreement with previous results \cite{Steppke17_Science}.

-\textit{Acknowledgements.} We thank Thomas Scaffidi, Mark E. Barber and Daniel Agterberg for helpful discussions.
+\textit{Acknowledgements.} We thank Thomas Scaffidi, Mark E. Barber, Grgur Palle and Daniel Agterberg for helpful discussions.
 F.J., A.P.M., and C.W.H. acknowledge the financial support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - TRR 288 - 422213477 (project A10).
 A.P. acknowledges support by the Alexander von Humboldt Foundation through a Feodor Lynen Fellowship during his work at UCLA.
 NK is supported by a KAKENHI Grants-in-Aids for Scientific Research (Grant Nos.
 18K04715, 21H01033, and 22K19093), and Core-to-Core Program (No. JPJSCCA20170002) from the Japan Society for the Promotion of Science (JSPS) and by a JST-Mirai Program (Grant No. JPMJMI18A3).
+A.C. is grateful for support from the Julian Schwinger Foundation for Physics Research.
+A.P. acknowledges support by the Alexander von Humboldt Foundation through the Feodor Lynen Fellowship.
+The work at University of California, Los Angeles, was supported by NSF Grant 2004553.

 \textit{Author contributions} F.J., C.W.H., S.E.B, and A.P.M. designed the research project; F.J., A.S., A.C., Y.L, A.P. and Y.-S.L. performed the measurements; N.K. and D.A.S. grew the samples; F.J. and C.W.H. analyzed data; and F.J. and C.W.H. wrote the paper with contributions from the other authors.